maniacx/Bluetooth-Battery-Meter/docs/Preferences/AirPods.md

 <br>
 <img src="{{ 'assets/images/preferences/airpods/airpods-prefs.png' | relative_url }}" width="100%">

 When enabled, the system can detect AirPods and Beats devices among connected Bluetooth devices.
-It uses a built-in Python script that communicates over L2CAP sockets to support features such as:
+It communicates over L2CAP sockets to support features such as:

 * Battery level reporting
 * In-ear detection for automatic pause/play of media